Talk-To-Code/TalkToCode/README.md

         cred = '/Users/Path/Path2/creds.json'; (the path to the google credentials in .json format that you have downloaded) }
 ```

+Then proceed to `src\extensions.ts` and change the user's name in the argument of the initUser() function.
+Use
+the name that you added in the `src\user_specs.ts`.

 Finally, debug the code with `F5`.
 This will run the extension in a new Extension Development Host Window.
 Open up a new file.